nfdi4plants/nfdi4plants.knowledgebase/src/docs/ARCmanager-manual/02_login.md

 After logging in, this session timer will display the remaining time left for the current session.
 Every session is limited to two hours by gitlab.
+When the timer expires your current session has expired as well, meaning you have to logout and login back to use the site normally again. <br />
+This timer serves only as an indicator and will not interfere with your session in any way.

 <img src="../img/ARCmanager_sessiontimer.png" style="border: 1px solid  black;" />